 Dry Ingredients:

-- 1 cup rolled oats can use gluten-free, if necessary
+- 1 cup rolled oats (can use certified gluten-free, if necessary)

 - 1 cup quick oats